Cptmeme/Shelly-plus-i4-matter/README.md

 - Built for the **ESP32-U4WDH** in the Shelly Plus i4.
 Do not flash to other Shelly models — the GPIO map and embedded-flash pinout are i4-specific.
-- Requires a unit **without flash encryption / secure boot** (standard for retail i4 units).
-A locked unit will reject a plaintext image.

 ---